 Travel to Foreign Countries requires additional research and coordination.
 When planning an RIT-sponsored trip abroad, faculty, staff and students should keep the following in mind:

-- The university uses the US Dept of State’s guidelines when approving funding for foreign travel.
-Before you begin making arrangements for your trip, please consult the State Dept’s website at www.travel.state.gov.
-Travel to countries with travel warnings or travel alerts requires coordination with Risk Management and approval from the appropriate Vice President.
+- The university uses the US Department of State’s guidelines when approving funding for foreign travel.
+Before you begin making arrangements for your trip, please consult the State Dept’s website.
+Review the country specific information and check for travel warnings or alerts.
+Travel to areas with warnings or alerts requires coordination with Risk Management and approval from the appropriate Vice President.

-- Students who are planning to study abroad need to contact the Study Abroad Department http://studyabroad.rit.edu/.
+- Students who are planning to study abroad must contact RIT Global.

 Pre Trip Orientation